hobbsh/hardened-eks-ami/README.md

 This is a tweaked fork (to work on AL2 `2017.12`) of https://github.com/awslabs/ami-builder-packer with most of https://github.com/awslabs/amazon-eks-ami pulled in.

+**NOTE:** Ubuntu EKS AMI does not function properly yet and I believe it comes down to a lack of support from AWS - their tooling revolves around AL2.

 ## To build:

 1. Clone this repo